 Which of the Bible verses gives you the most encouragement now, and in what way?

 Next week I’ll be back in this series—“Marriage According to the Bible”—with a post chock-full of inspiring marriage quotes from the Bible, along with a free prayer printable.
 You won’t want to miss it!
 And if you’re looking for a quick devotional.
-My latest “” is live at Life Letter Cafe!
+My latest “Two Sides of Spiritual Gifts” is live at Life Letter Cafe!
 I hope you’ll head there to find out what those two sides are!

 Also, if you’re interested, click here to read more about how to join my latest free Facebook Bible study, where we will be diving into the book of Ephesians for the next 10 weeks.